-- 175 Ideally, numerical methods are benchmarked against analytical solutions.
-Albeit available for specific initial and boundary conditions only, analytical solutions are accurate and grid resolution independent, contrary to numerical solutions where model parameter values might depend on the grid resolution (Pelletier, 2010).
-We implemented an analytical solution for the SPL as an independent benchmark to compare the performance of the different numerical schemes of river incision under conditions where an analytical solution is available. - First, we created an artificial DEM with topography in steady state between uplift and erosion (see Table 1).
-From this DEM, we extracted the drainage network and corresponding river elevations by selecting all cells exceeding 106 m2.
-Very short river profiles (<10 km) are excluded from the analysis.
+Ideally, numerical methods are benchmarked against analytical solutions.
+Albeit analytical solutions are available for specific initial and boundary conditions only, they are accurate and grid-resolution independent, contrary to numerical solutions where model parameter values might depend on the grid resolution (Pelletier, 2010).
+We implemented an analytical solution for the SPL as an independent benchmark to compare the performance of the different numerical schemes of river incision under conditions where an analytical solution is available.

+First, we created an artificial DEM with topography in steady state between uplift and erosion (see Table 1).
+From this DEM, we extracted the drainage network and corresponding river elevations by selecting all cells exceeding $10^6 \, \text{m}^2$.
+Very short river profiles (< $10 \, \text{km}$) are excluded from the analysis.
 Subsequently, we simulate landscape evolution using the numerical models documented in the previous sections assuming spatially invariant uplift rates.
-After each simulation, we obtain river elevations from the resulting DEMs and compare them with river elevations that we derived analytically using the pre-uplift, steady state river profiles as input.
-Analytical solutions for the stream power law are based on the slope patch method of - Royden and Perron (2013) that non-dimensionalizes the stream power law using a dimensionless height (λ) and transformed horizontal distance metric χ :
+After each simulation, we obtain river elevations from the resulting DEMs and compare them with river elevations that we derived analytically using the pre-uplift, steady-state river profiles as input.
+Analytical solutions for the stream power law are based on the slope patch method of Royden and Perron (2013) that non-dimensionalizes the stream power law using a dimensionless height (λ) and transformed horizontal distance metric χ :